finnoh/quarto_assignment/README.md

 - main.r: script for working out the right code
 - dev/toolbox.r: script where we can store the function we write
 - references.bib: Bibtex file for references

+For reference on `quarto`, see e.g. this article https://www.ds-econ.com/quarto/